Current Jerusalem time:

 יהוה

-and has been referred to as "the Law".
+and has been referred to as the Law, although the precise meaning of

 The Parashah